smartdrop85/samples/README.md

 This a sample code repo.
 Tests will not start as no url is given.
 Each language sample is in its branch.
-Improvements and thoughtful crirics are welcome.
+Improvements and thoughtful critics are welcome.